Errol Flynn: Captain Blood and stardom

-The Adventures of Robin Hood
+The Adventures of Robin Hood (1938)

 Flynn followed this with his most famous movie, The Adventures of Robin Hood (1938), playing the title role, opposite de Havilland's Marian.
 This movie was a global success.
 It was the 6th-top movie grosser of 1938.
 It was also the studio's first large-budget colour film using the three-strip Technicolor process.
 The budget for Robin Hood was the highest ever for a Warner Bros. production up to that point—$2.47 million—but it more than made back its costs and turned a huge profit as it grossed $2.343 million in the U.S. and $2.495 million overseas.

 It also received lavish praise from critics and became a world favourite; in 2019, Rotten Tomatoes summarised the critical consensus: "Errol Flynn thrills as the legendary title character, and the film embodies the type of imaginative family adventure tailor-made for the silver screen".
 In 1995, the film was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and selected for preservation by the National Film Registry.
-The scene in which Robin climbs to Marian's window to steal a few words and a kiss has become as familiar to audiences as the balcony scene in Romeo and Juliet.
-Years later, in a 2005 interview, de Havilland described how, during the filming, she decided to tease Flynn, whose wife was on set and watching closely.
+Years later, in a 2005 interview, de Havilland described how, during the filming, she decided to tease Flynn, whose wife was on the set and watching closely.
 De Havilland said, "And so we had one kissing scene, which I looked forward to with great delight.
 I remember I blew every take, at least six in a row, maybe seven, maybe eight, and we had to kiss all over again.
 And Errol Flynn got really rather uncomfortable, and he had, if I may say so, a little trouble with his tights."

 The final duel between Robin and Sir Guy of Gisbourne (Basil Rathbone) is a classic, echoing the battle on the beach in Captain Blood where Flynn also kills Rathbone's character after a long demonstration of fine swordplay, in that case choreographed by Ralph Faulkner.
 According to Faulkner's student, Tex Allen, "Faulkner had good material to work with.
 Veteran Basil Rathbone was a good fencer already, and Flynn, though new to the school of fence, was athletic and a quick learner".
-Under Faulkner's choreography Rathbone and Flynn made the swordplay look good.
-For the next two decades, Faulkner's movie credits as fencing double and choreographer reads as a history of Hollywood's golden years of adventure yarns, including Flynn's The Sea Hawk (1940).